hatchways/team-autumn/client/notes.md

 Three potential paths:

 - success -> server responds with 201
-- email in use -> server responds with 400
+- email in use -> server responds with 400 (need to figure out how to save form values between requests - maybe sessionStorage?)
 - invalid credentials -> server responds with 400